 1. The importance of a back-up plan

-By now, you've (hopefully!) created your 2019 promotional calendar, along with the website changes you're making, like:
+By now, you're likely in the midst of creating your 2020 promotional calendar, along with the website changes you're making, like:

 - Temporary changes to your navigation